CoachChuckFF/Coin-Clicker/README.md

 I am entering in the Fully On-Chain category!

 And when I say *Fully* On-Chain, I mean it!
-Backend is written in Solana, Frontend is stored on ShadowDrive - It's truly a perma-dapp!
+Backend is written in Solana, Frontend is stored on ShadowDrive, and you can optionally provide your own RPC! - It's truly a perma-dapp!

 Go play it now!
 [HERE](https://shdw-drive.genesysgo.net/5WRCJEgy7c1Wy3ewWdfJcAePMCaUq4asyuP8sRgTQZYq/index.html) or [coinclicker.xyz](coinclicker.xyz)

-You can even provide your RPC if you'd like!
-Just add in the `?rpc=` with your [encoded](https://www.urlencoder.org/) rpc url!
+If you want to provide your own mainnet RPC; just add in the `?rpc=` with your [encoded](https://www.urlencoder.org/) mainnet rpc url!

 For Example:
 `https://shdw-drive.genesysgo.net/5WRCJEgy7c1Wy3ewWdfJcAePMCaUq4asyuP8sRgTQZYq/index.html?rpc=https%3A%2F%2Fapi.mainnet-beta.solana.com`

+## Architecture
+- Wallet - this is the user's browser wallet
+- Player Wallet - Ephemeral wallet saved in local storage (***UNSAFE***) used to sign and pay transaction fees for the `Click` and `Upgrade` function calls
+- Game Account - This is a Public account that I made, it has mint authority over the Coin token as well as hosts the leaderboard
+- Clicker Account - This PDA is assigned to each user's Player Wallet - it keeps track of how many coins you have, and allows you to redeem your coins from your upgrades

+The decision to keep the Player Wallet ephemeral was to allow the main game actions to be as seemless as possible.
+Local.storage is generally not a safe place for keypairs, however, this is a very low-stake game where I'm not overly worried about people losing it.
+Additionally, if they were to clear their cache, a new Player Wallet would be assigned to them.
+I def think the UX improvement outranks the game's security concerns.

+Like I said before, all of the frontend files are hosted on shadowdrive using shadow.storage.
+You can see the relevant files [here](https://shdw-drive.genesysgo.net/5WRCJEgy7c1Wy3ewWdfJcAePMCaUq4asyuP8sRgTQZYq/asset-manifest.json)

+And since I wanted to make this a truly perma-dApp, I allowed the ability to provide your own Mainnet RPC url as a parameter ( see above on how-to ).

+Lastly, minus the keypairs, the entire project is open source - free forever.
+I hope some people get to play it, and more hopefully, people can copy it, make it better and learn from it!

 ## Keys
 - Game Program Key: `67714KFVqCYNTu7NUCjtMuid55dKutnXmjXpeqJEwmpu`